 As an investigator, Dr. Wiviott has played important roles in the planning, implementation, leadership, and interpretation of multicenter, national, and international clinical trials in acute coronary syndromes including the TRITON-TIMI 38 trial, PRINCIPLE-TIMI 44 and of the TIMI 38 Coronary Stent Registry.
 He has also served in leadership of trials of secondary prevention of cardiovascular disease as global PI of DECLARE – TIMI 58 and CAMELLIA – TIMI 61, assessing CV safety and efficacy of metabolic therapies.
 He is the Chairman of the TIMI Clinical Events Committee and recognized as an expert in event definitions and adjudications.
 Dr. Wiviott is an author of nearly 200 peer-reviewed publications in major medical and cardiovascular journals.
 He was named in 2014 and 2017 by Thomson Reuters and Clarivate Analytics as one of “The World’s Most Influential Scientific Minds”, and in 2016 as a “Highly Cited Researcher,” recognitions inclusive of the top 1% of researchers in Clinical Medicine by citation.

-Building on his trials experience, Dr. Wiviott was appointed Executive Director of the Clinical Trials Office (CTO) for Partners HealthCare.
+Building on his clinical trials experience, Dr. Wiviott serves as Vice President for Clinical Trials Research and Administration for the Mass General Brigham healthcare system.
 The CTO provides contracting, budgeting, and clinical trial management services for Partners hospital investigators and industry sponsors and is tasked with supporting and growing clinical trials research at Partners.